Toloka/docs-tolokers/en/common/pay/about.md

 {% note alert %}

-Starting on December 16, 2022, funds withdrawal to Payoneer is unavailable for users from Russia.
+Funds withdrawal to Payoneer is currently unavailable for users from Russia.

 {% endnote %}